AHumanMaybe/WindowsSecurityScripts/README.md

 Batch script designed to provide complete Windows security

-FatBoy is over 1200 lines long with optional commented out settings for further security
+FatMan is over 1200 lines long with optional commented out settings for further security

-FatBoy configures settings for the Windows Registry, SecPol, GPEdit, Windows Auto Updates, BitLocker, Password Policies, Account Policies, User Rights Assignments, and much more
+FatMan configures settings for the Windows Registry, SecPol, GPEdit, Windows Auto Updates, BitLocker, Password Policies, Account Policies, User Rights Assignments, and much more

-FatBoy will have multiple prompts for Y/N as well as many instructions and in-script reminders to check specific settings prior to running
+FatMan will have multiple prompts for Y/N as well as many instructions and in-script reminders to check specific settings prior to running

 # Services.bat